 Reduction of Credit

 For students entering the doctoral program with a master's degree in a related field from a regionally accredited institution, the required coursework may be reduced up to 24 credits, subject to approval of the graduate coordinator and the college's associate dean.
-Research-based courses and seminar courses are not eligible for reduction.

 Transfer of Credit

 Students who have prior graduate coursework that has not been applied to any degree may request to have a maximum of 30 of those graduate credits transferred, with approval of the graduate coordinator, the college's associate dean, and in accord with university policy.
-Research-based courses and seminar courses are not eligible for transfer.
+Research-based courses and seminar courses are not eligible for reduction or transfer.

 Total: 72 credits